“Physical fitness is the first requisite of happiness” Joseph Pilates

 Start by lying supine, lengthening through the spine whilst relaxing the shoulders; your pelvis is neutral.
 Engage your centre.

-- Inhale as you tilt your pelvis and then exhale as you begin to peel the vertebrae, one by one into a bridge position.
+1. Inhale as you tilt your pelvis, and then exhale as you begin to peel the vertebrae, one by one, into a bridge position.

 Perform 6-8 repetitions

-Each part of the exercise flows into the other, seamlessly with the breath.
-Imaging that the vertebrae are embedding into a memory foam mattress one at a time as you return to the start position.
-Take your time, concentration and precision is key.
+Each part of the exercise flows into the other seamlessly with the breath.
+Imagine that the vertebrae are embedded into a memory foam mattress one at a time as you return to the start position.
+Take your time; concentration and precision are key.

 The One Hundred – for core strength and enhanced circulation

-- Inhale to prepare, as you exhale float one leg up to a tabletop position
+1. Inhale to prepare; as you exhale, float one leg up to a tabletop position

-- On the next exhale raise your head and shoulders from the mat, arms are hovered either side of the body
+3. On the next exhale, raise your head and shoulders from the mat, arms hovered on either side of the body

-- Using the breath, start to pump the arms moving from the shoulder joint.
-Five pumps of the arms will equate to one breath in and five more pumps will equate to one breath out
+4. Using the breath, start to pump the arms moving from the shoulder joint.
+Five pumps of the arms will equate to one breath in, and five more pumps will equate to one breath out

 Repeat for a maximum of 10 breaths (100 pumps, hence the name The One Hundred!)

-Your focus will be on the breath, with concentration remaining on a strong static position and management of repetitions.
+Your focus will be on the breath, concentrating on a strong static position and managing repetitions.

 The One Leg Circle – for hip mobility

-- Start to draw medium sized circles onto the ceiling with the toes, flowing with the breath
+2. Start to draw medium-sized circles onto the ceiling with the toes, flowing with the breath.

-- Keep the hips stable and opposite leg steady
+3. Keep the hips stable and the opposite leg steady.

+Perform five circles in one direction and then five in the other before changing legs.
 If control is compromised, reduce the range of movement of the circle.
-Lengthen through the working leg imagining a beam of light glowing out of the toes.
+Lengthen through the working leg, imagining a beam of light glowing out of the toes.

 The chest opener – for spinal rotation and a lovely chest stretch

-- Inhale to prepare, exhale and sweep the top arm forward and over, as if drawing a rainbow over your body
+1. Inhale to prepare, exhale and sweep the top arm forward and over as if drawing a rainbow over your body

-- Inhale and then exhale to bring the arm back to the start position
+3. Inhale and then exhale to bring the arm back to the starting position

-Only rotate as far as mobility will allow, keep the movement continuous with the breath.
+Repeat 5 on each side.
+Only rotate as far as mobility will allow; keep the movement continues with the breath.

 The Swan Dive – for thoracic mobility

-Lie in a prone position with the arms bent at 90 degree angles either side of the head.
+Lie in a prone position with the arms bent at 90-degree angles on either side of the head.
 Engage your core and lengthen through the neck.
 You can rest your forehead on a block or towel if required.

-- Inhale to prepare, exhale lengthen forwards through the upper body and lift from the floor
+1. Inhale to prepare, exhale, lengthen forwards through the upper body and lift from the floor

-- Inhale and float back to the start position
+2. Inhale and float back to the starting position

 Repeat 6-8 repetitions

 Concentrate on length rather than height.
-If you would like to move into a strength exercise for further variety, then you can hover the arms from the floor.
+You can hover the arms from the floor if you want to move into a strength exercise for further variety.
 Try turning the toes in slightly to switch off the muscles in the lower body.
 Now transition to perform chest opener on the other side.

 “Pilates is the complete coordination of body, mind and spirit”